Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 • Any Forever Living products

 • Vitamin A: Excessive vitamin A (>10,000 IU retinol daily) causes birth defects.
-Beta-carotene form is safer
+Beta-carotene form safer

 • Vitamin D: Very high doses (>10,000 IU daily long-term) can be problematic

-• Iron: Excessive iron causes constipation, nausea, and can interfere with other nutrient absorption
+• Iron: Excessive iron causes constipation, nausea, can interfere with other nutrient absorption

 Avoid certain supplements during pregnancy: